Q:What will my vacancy rent for?

 Q:What happens if the resident does not pay the rent?

 If your resident does not pay rent as agreed we will make contact with them soon after the rent due date.
 Our due date is normally the 3rd of the month, but an existing lease may be later.
 If we cannot get a satisfactory answer we will make arrangements to serve a 3-Day Notice To Pay Rent or Quit.
 Once the three days pass we will submit the notice along with the existing rental agreement to a local attorney.
 This will start a process known as an unlawful detainer.
-It may include a court trail, but normally does not.
+It may include a court trial, but normally does not.
 The resident may move at any time, we may obtain a court order to move the tenant with the assistance of the local law enforcement, or we may obtain a stipulated judgment where the resident is ordered to pay back all monies owed, including future rents, or face an eviction without another judgment.
 You are responsible to pay for all legal costs.

 Q:What happens if the tenant bounces their rent check?